d4hines/beth/README.md

 # My Dotfiles

+(This readme is a bit out of date, but ~mostly accurate).

 This repo is a nix flake that produces:
 - A NixOS configuration
 - A home-manager configuration that I use from Arch Linux